OfficeDev/office-js-docs-pr/docs/publish/host-an-office-add-in-on-microsoft-azure.md

 The simplest Office Add-in is made up of an manifest file and an HTML page.
 The manifest file describes the add-in's characteristics, such as its name, what Office desktop clients it can run in, and the URL for the add-in's HTML page.
 The HTML page is contained in a web app that users interact with when they install and run your add-in within an Office client application.
 You can host the web app of an Office Add-in on any web hosting platform, including Azure.

 This article describes how to deploy an add-in web app to Azure and [sideload the add-in](../testing/test-debug-non-local-server.md) for testing in an Office client application.

+> [!IMPORTANT]
+> The process described in this article doesn't apply to Outlook Add-ins.

 ## Prerequisites